Public appointment application process

 The panel will discuss your responses to the interview questions, including the comments and scores they have each awarded you during the interview.

-After all the interviews are complete the panel will draw up a list of people who are suitable for appointment.
+After all the interviews are finished the panel will draw up a list of people who are suitable for appointment.
 This is based on a transparent scoring system, which must be supported by written comments based on your interview answers.

 The recommendations the panel makes will help the Minister make their final decision on who should be appointed.
 The successful candidate or candidates (if there is more than one appointment) will be asked to declare if they have undertaken any political activity and will receive a letter of appointment.